Skip to main content

 Firecrawl vs Tavily in 2026 — Scraper or Search API? (with fastCRW Benchmarks)

 Firecrawl scrapes pages; Tavily returns ranked answers.
-Pick by intent. fastCRW does both at 833ms p50, 92% coverage, 6.6 MB RAM.
+Pick by intent. fastCRW does both from one Firecrawl-compatible API in a single small binary.
 Full benchmark inside.

 Published